sjentsch/lsjDocs/Ch07/Ch07_Probability_1.rst

 -  What are the chances that I will win the lottery?

 Notice that all of these questions have something in common.
-In each case the “truth of the world” is known and my question relates to the “what kind of events” will happen.
+In each case the truth of the world” is known and my question relates to “what kind of events” will happen.
 In the first question I *know* that the coin is fair so there is a 50\% chance that any individual coin flip will come up heads.
 In the second question I *know* that the chance of rolling a 6 on a single dice is 1 in 6.
 In the third question I *know* that the deck is shuffled properly.
 And in the fourth question I *know* that the lottery follows specific rules.
 You get the idea.
 The critical point is that probabilistic questions start with a known **model** of the world, and we use that model to do some calculations.
 The underlying model can be quite simple.
 For instance, in the coin flipping example we can write down the model like this:

 *P*\ (heads) = *0.5*